raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-A shorter inactivity timeout with a longer keepalive interval signals to the client that it should not speculatively keep inactive DSO sessions open for very long for no reason, but when it does have an active reason to keep a DSO session open, it doesn't need to be sending an agressive level of keepalive traffic.
+A shorter inactivity timeout with a longer keepalive interval signals to the client that it should not speculatively keep inactive DSO sessions open for very long for no reason, but when it does have an active reason to keep a DSO session open, it doesn't need to be sending an aggressive level of keepalive traffic.

 A longer inactivity timeout with a shorter keepalive interval signals to the client that it may speculatively keep inactive DSO sessions open for a long time, but it